nilsberglund-orleans/YouTube-simulations/Parameters_April21.md

 Below are parameter values used for different simulations, as well as initial conditions used in function animation.
 Some simulations use variants of the published code.
 The list is going to be updated gradually.
 Some constants have been moved to global files in later versions.
+Some parameters in early versions may be off, since not all versions were backed up.

 ### 30 April 21 - Why the Sinai billiard is chaotic ###